Datomni/omni-cdi-docs/docs/data-ingestion-processing/intro.md

 # Introduction

-> 👋 Welcome!
-This is technical documentation intended for developers and system administrators implementing Omni Analytics.
-For business features, pricing, and product overview, please visit our [product page](https://www.datomni.com/products/omni-analytics).

 The event capture and ingestion engine is the heart of your customer data infrastructure.
 It processes events in real-time and directs them to specific consumers or warehouses.
 In the case of Omni CDI, this role is fulfilled by Omni Analytics.
 Omni Analytics converts unstructured or semi-structured raw data from various sources into enriched, well-structured payloads for downstream consumption.
 Operating as a Dockerized application, Omni Analytics can be easily deployed in your cloud environment.

 ## Key Features